 New Fairtrade Town Status renewal process

 Following consultation with community groups we are refreshing the Fairtrade Town Status renewal process from April 2018.
 We want to ensure it reflects the needs of Fairtrade steering groups across the country, and also enables us to better understand the enormous impact of the whole Fairtrade grassroots movement across the UK.
 The new process aims to make your renewal faster and focused on your campaigning activities rather than paperwork.

 A pilot phase with a small number of communities started in April 2018.
 After this initial testing period we will officially launch the new process on September 2018 after suggestions and feedback received during the pilot have been incorporated.
 Throughout the pilot and until the end of December 2018 towns can still choose to renew their status using the previous 'offline' renewal form.

 Since 2012, the focus of the renewal process has been on future plans, which does not account for the huge scale of Fairtrade activity we know takes place in communities.
 This is why the new renewal process focuses on past activity and actions taken since your last renewal.
 Through this process we want to capture as much of your activity across the country as possible.
 This way, we can understand the impact we’re having in the UK in our mission to make trade fair.
 It also means we can aggregate the findings from all Fairtrade Towns so we can showcase the wonderful work of the wider movement you are part of, and improve the support and direction we offer.
 And of course, you can understand how your local actions fit into the bigger picture.
-Also, the new renewal process is hosted online and can be submitted only through the online renewal form.
+You can view the complete online form here but please note that the new renewal process is hosted and can only be submitted online.

 The five goals and the timeframes in order to maintain your Fairtrade Town status stay the same.
 Your status must still be renewed one year from the date of declaration, and further renewals are still required every two years.